onap/policy-clamp/docs/index.rst

 ..
 TODO detail config parameters and the usage

-There are two needed datasource for Clamp.
-By default, both will try to connect to the localhost server using the credentials available in the example SQL files.
+There are one datasource for Clamp.
+By default, it will try to connect to the localhost server using the credentials available in the example SQL files.
 If you need to change the default database host and/or credentials, you can do it by using the following json as SPRING_APPLICATION_JSON environment variable :

 .. code-block:: json